AttackOnJasper/University-notes/psych253/psych253.md

 - Global warming
 - City get crowded -> performance drops
 	- Study: verbal problem solving
-		- conditions: less / more people with / without perceived control
+		- conditions: less / more people with / without perceived control (Illusion of control)
 		- crowding together in a room -> performance drops
 - Considers crowding if > 1 people in a room
 - Violence increases with more crowding. e.g. in a prison